ZoneMinder/zoneminder/README.txt

    --preset=<preset>  - This specifies the  particular  preset that relevant commands should operate on.

-The  `command'  option  listed  above  may  take  one  of  the following commands as a parameter.
+The  'command'  option  listed  above  may  take  one  of  the following commands as a parameter.

    wake - Wake the camera.